 Send a check or money order with the bottom portion of your bill to the address listed on the bottom, right-hand side of your invoice.
 Processing time is 3-5 business days after receipt.
 Please include your account number on your check or money order.

 Payment option 3: By telephone

-To pay by phone using a credit card or check, please call support.
+To pay by phone using a check, please call support.
 A nominal fee will be charged to each payment taken by phone.
 Processing time is 3-5 business days.

 The amount of time it will take for a payment to post to your account will vary depending on your method of payment.